 Yet, about many of these imaginative and creative individuals, very little is known.
 Many translations have been published anonymously.
 When there is a translator’s name attached, it can be hard to find out anything, or anything much, about that person.

 Here are brief lives of a few of the many people who have translated Jane Eyre.
 They are listed in chronological order of the publication of their translations.
-Since I wish them to appear above all as individuals I have chosen not to arrange them by language (though the different languages are indicated by the colours): as soon as you click on a name the language will appear, together with the biography.
+Since I wish them to appear above all as individuals I have chosen not to arrange them by language (though the different languages are indicated by the colours that shine through when your cursor hovers): as soon as you click on a name the language will appear, together with the biography.

 Text by Matthew Reynolds